YB-Joe/ybcho/_pages/introduce.md

 ## My goal with AI

-MY goal is to enhance the symbiotic relationship between human and machine & Productivity.I am interested in the concerns and efforts of how the application of artificial intelligence technology in various fields can bring a positive direction to the development of human civilization.
+MY goal is to enhance the symbiotic relationship between human and machine.I am interested in the concerns and efforts of how the application of artificial intelligence technology in various fields can bring a positive direction to the development of human civilization.

 ## Education